giuliacmartins/dog-youtube-project/README.md

 # Installation

 1. Clone the repository to your local machine
-2. Navigate to the project directory:
+2. Navigate to the project directory: `cd youtube-search-app`
--> cd youtube-search-app
-3. Install the dependencies:
+3. Install the dependencies: `npm install`
--> npm install
 4. Obtain a YouTube Data API from the Google CLoud Console and replace `API_KEY` from the file `data.js` with your own API key
-5. Start the development server:
+5. Start the development server: `npm start`
--> npm start
 6. Open your web browser and visit `http://localhost:3000` to view the application.